 Being overweight: The food that you eat along with the level of exercise you do can both contribute to the development of LDL and HDL along with the efficiency of your blood flow.

-Smoking: Smoking lowers HDL levels along with damaging the walls of your blood vessels.
+Smoking: Smoking tobacco or marijuana lowers HDL levels along with damaging the walls of your blood vessels.

 Diabetes: Having high blood sugar levels have been shown to elevate triglycerides, which is worth keeping in mind.